sammich/ibpm-remote/README.md

   Names of methods are just illustrative for now.

+## Running Tests

+You can run the unit tests via `npm test` or the integrated tests with `npm run e2e`.
+You must have configured a BPM Process Center (or Server) installed with the latest TWX files in `/resources`.

 ## Contributing

 By all means.

-Bugs, and filling out the commonly used API wrappers for process and tasks.
+Bugs, and filling out the commonly used API wrappers for process and tasks are the current priority.